mikeizbicki/cmc-csci046/hw6/README.md

 **Due date:**
 Thursday, 5 March
-(you may suggest an alternative due date by submitting a pull request)
+(you may suggest an alternative due date by submitting a pull request;
+I will not accept the pull request unless you have completed 2 of the 3 required functions)

 **Learning Objectives:**